-When you think about the young people in our community who are entering the workforce, heading to college or trade school, joining the military or making other post-graduation plans, what knowledge, skills and character traits do you hope they possess?
+When we think about the young people in our community who are preparing to enter the workforce, head off to college or trade school, join the military or make other post-graduation plans, we want to be assured they are equipped with the knowledge, skills and character traits that will prepare them for success.